1. Flocabulary's Commitment to Privacy

-When students have accounts, teachers will be able to assign multiple choice quizzes to students in their classes.
-Students' quiz results will be stored so that the student who took the quiz and the teacher who assigned the quiz can review the results.
+When students have accounts, teachers will be able to assign multiple choice quizzes and other assignments to students in their classes.
+Students' quiz results and student work product will be stored so that the student who took the quiz or completed the assignment and the teacher can review the results.
+For certain types of assignments, teachers can enable multiple students to collaborate and students to share their work with the class.
 Students will be able to review the results of their quizzes at any time.
-A teacher will only be able to see the results of student quizzes from their classes.
-School subscription managers may also be able to review results individually or in aggregate across a schoolwide subscription.
+Teachers will only be able to see the results of student quizzes from students in their classes.
+School or district administrators may review results individually or in aggregate across their designated scope of authority (e.g., a school or district).
+Flocabulary provides students with the ability to download an archive of their work product.

-Certain legacy Flocabulary schoolwide accounts and individual accounts may also include shared student usernames.
+Certain legacy Flocabulary accounts may also include shared student usernames.
 These usernames are linked to information we collect about students’ usage of the Flocabulary site, such as units visited and videos viewed.

 Flocabulary will promptly correct or delete student information at the request of an authorized representative of the student’s school or district.